Eduardogallegos/kiwi-flight/README.md

 4. Install APK on Android phone.

 ## Acknowledgements
-Thanks to professor [Roberto Martínez Román](https://scholar.google.com/citations?user=IbP2H98AAAAJ&hl=es) for being the tutor on this project.
+Thanks to professor [Juan Francisco García García](https://scholar.google.com/citations?user=IbP2H98AAAAJ&hl=es) for being the tutor on this project.

 ## Contact
 Feel free to contact us!